Mentee

 Natalie Field introduced me to Creature Conserve’s mentorship programme.
 It focusses on interdisciplinary communication between native communities, artists, and researchers.
-Attending online workshops was a requirement to apply as a mentee.
-The weekend meetings, in late summer 2025, convinced me I should apply with a proposal:
+Attending online workshops in summer 2025 convinced me to apply with this proposal:

 Walk (through) the Woods

-Learning about beings who call the woods in Trondheim, Norway home
+Learning about beings who call woods in Trondheim, Norway home

 1) Dual language pop-up book